-Coastal Hazards Session
+Plenary 3: Coastal Hazards

 Coastal areas consist of 20% of the Earth's surface yet containing over 50% of the human population and 75% by 2025.
 A hub of biodiversity and production, coastal areas are home to valuable wetlands, coral reefs, fisheries, oil, and gas reserves.
 As sea level rises and the frequency of natural disasters grows, coastal areas under human development are likely to experience increased hazards including erosion, inundation, and pollution, posing a threat to coastal communities, infrastructures, and coastal ecosystems.
 With over 35,000 kilometers of coastline, Africa is highly vulnerable to coastal hazards.
-In recognition of those growing risks, enhancing coastal resilience has a priority for local governments, industries, and environmental advocates.
+In recognition of those growing risks, enhancing coastal resilience has been a priority for local governments, industries, and environmental advocates.
 Recent advances in observing techniques offers unprecedented coastal data sets that provide solid foundations for adaptation strategies.
 The access and use of these data sets are still limited and understanding stakeholders' needs is key to deliver relevant actionable information to decision makers and coastal communities.

-- Initiate and stimulate dialogue about ocean and coastal related issues globally and in Africa. - Provide insight into the needs of local/regional stakeholders which are essential to address marine and coastal issues. - Explore the available tools and opportunities brought by Earth Observations in addressing these issues. - Present inspiring examples of successful application based on Earth Observation supporting decision making.
+The Coastal Hazards Plenary Session will be geared towards initiating and stimulating dialogue about coastal related issues globally and in Africa, providing insight into the needs of local and regional stakeholders, exploring the Earth Observation tools and opportunities which can be used in addressing these issues, and presenting inspiring examples of the successful application of Earth Observations in supporting decision making frameworks.